 - "Mini tornado" is not a recognised expression and is not used by any research or scientific body.
 Tornado is a name given to describe a weather phenomenon.
 The correct terminology is "tornado" regardless of size, strength, location or attributes.

 - A tornado is a violently rotating column of air pendulant from a cumuliform cloud.
-Formed by an updraught injesting boundary layer with vorticity and stretching it.
+Formed by an updraught ingesting boundary layer with vorticity and stretching it.

-- Based on the 30 year average, 36 tornadoes occur each year in the UK.
+- Based on the 30 year average (1981-2010), 36 tornadoes occur each year in the UK.
 Though the figure will often vary somewhat when considering each individual year.

-- One of Britain's two most severe tornadoes destroyed the church of St. Mary le Bow and 600 homes in central London on 23rd October 1091.
-Four of the church's 26-foot long rafters were reportedly driven so hard into the ground that only four feet of them was visible.
+- One of the UK's most severe tornadoes destroyed the church of St. Mary le Bow and 600 homes in central London on 23rd October 1091.
+Four of the church's 26-foot (7.9m) long rafters were reportedly driven so hard into the ground that only four feet (1.2m) of them was visible.

-- Also on 12th September 1810, a T8 tornado on the Tornado Intensity Scale travelled from Old Portsmouth to Southsea Common.
+- Also on 14th December 1810, a T7-8 tornado on the Tornado Intensity Scale travelled from Old Portsmouth to Southsea Common.
 An eyewitness spoke of the lead roof of a bank being "rolled up like a piece of canvas and blown away".

 - The Tay Bridge rail disaster in Scotland, on 28th December 1879 was caused by waterspouts.
 Eyewitnesses saw two or three close to the bridge, immediately before seeing the glowing embers from the engine fall into the River Tay, which are believed to have cut the bridge after the pre-existing high winds and poor construction weakened it.